The main types of deadlines are as follows:

 Where a claim form is served out of the jurisdiction, special rules apply.
 For example, where service is to an EU Member State or a Contracting State to the 1965 Hague Convention on the service abroad of judicial and extra-judicial documents in civil or commercial matters the period for filing an acknowledgement is 21 days after the date of service of the claim form or particulars of claim.
 The period for filing a defence is 21 days after the date of service of the particulars of claim or, if the defendant files an acknowledgement of service, 35 days after service of the particulars of claim.
 If service is to any other territory of a Contracting State to the 1965 Hague Convention the period for filing an acknowledgement is 31 days after the date of service of the claim form or particulars of claim.
 The period for filing a defence is 31 days after the date of service of the particulars of claim or, if the defendant files an acknowledgement of service, 45 days after service of the particulars of claim.
 Further details can be found in Part 6 of the Civil Procedure Rules.

 Where service is to any other country the period for filing an acknowledgement of service or for filing a defence is the number of days listed in the table set out in Practice Direction 6B of the Civil Procedure Rules after service of the particulars of claim or, where the defendant has filed an acknowledgment of service, the number of days listed in the table plus an additional 14 days after the service of the particulars of claim.

 The time limit for appeals against judgments is 14 days.
-Time limits for applying for a judge to review the decision of a body if you are entitled to do so by statute is 28 days unless the statute in question states otherwise (although applications for such judicial reviews must be brought promptly in any event).
+Time limits for applying for a judge to review the decision of a body if you are entitled to do so by statute is three months unless the statute in question states otherwise (although applications for such judicial reviews must be brought promptly in any event).

 If the claimant thinks there are exceptional reasons, he or she may ask the court to consider an application immediately and without the respondent being served with any documents, i.e. ‘ex parte’ or ‘without notice’.
 If an ‘ex parte’ or ‘without notice’ order is made by the judge the claimant will be given a further appointment to attend at the court.
 The respondent will be entitled to be present at this appointment so that the judge can then listen to both before deciding whether to make another order.

-Further possibilities of extending a period are provided in Part II to the Limitation Act 1980.
-For example there can be an extension of the limitation period in cases where the claimant is disabled (Section 28 of the Limitation Act 1980).
+Further possibilities of extending a period are provided in the Limitation Act 1960.
+For example there can be an extension of the limitation period in cases where the claimant is disabled (Section 28 of the Limitation Act).

 Unless the Civil Procedure Rules or a practice direction provide otherwise or the court orders otherwise, the time specified by a rule or by the court for a person to do any act may be varied by the written agreement of the parties.
 Furthermore, judges have extensive case management powers to alter time periods.